katcipis/katcipis.github.io/_posts/drafts/hack-go-type-system.md

 and have some fun with my useless hack (we should at least have some fun, right ?).

-In Go strings are immutable, or are they ?
+In Go strings are immutable, or aren't they ?

 ```go
 func TestMutatingString(t *testing.T) {